Homeowner’s insurance covers many situations where a person may lose valuables. Generally, it includes appliances, furniture, damage to the home, etc.

 In other words, although insurers cover the amount of the stolen cash, this amount may be small compared to the theft.
 Therefore, the idea is to keep it in banks, financial institutions or investments.

-In addition, whether you receive this money will often depend on whether you have a way to corroborate that the money was in your home and was stolen.
+In addition, whether or not you receive this money will often depend on if you have a way to corroborate that the money was in your home and was stolen.
 If there is no way to prove it, you may not receive it.

 Do all insurers cover the same amount?